 Article first published as Book Review: The River of Doubt: Theodore Roosevelt’s Darkest Journey by Candice Millard on Blogcritics.

-The River of Doubt: Theodore Roosevelt’s Darkest Journey by Candice Millard is a non-fiction book detailing the President’s travels in Brazil.
+The River of Doubt: Theodore Roosevelt’s Darkest Journey by Candice Millard is a non-fiction book detailing the travels Theodore Roosevelt and his companions in Brazil.
 This fascinating account is a must read for fans of the President or adventurers who travel the region.

 - 432 pages

 My rating for The River of Doubt – 5